Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

-Obviously, the first three proposals (JWP, JWSP, JWNP) make sense for distributions belonging to Johnson and Wehrly family.
-However, since the marginals considered in Examples 3 and 4 also belong to the von Mises (circular) and the Normal (linear) classes, as in Examples 1 and 2, JWSP, JWNP, CSP and CNP variants of the algorithm will be applied in the last two cases.
-Results are reported in Table \ref{MISE_table2}.
+Obviously, the first three proposals (JWP, JWSP, JWNP) make sense for distributions belonging to the J\&W family.
+However, since the marginals considered in Examples \ref{copcirlin:p_example3} and \ref{copcirlin:p_example4} also belong to the von Mises (circular) and the normal (linear) classes, as in Examples \ref{copcirlin:p_example1} and \ref{copcirlin:p_example2}, JWSP, JWNP, CSP and CNP variants of the algorithm will be applied in the last two cases.
+Results are reported in Table \ref{copcirlin:MISE_table2}.
 MISE values decrease with sample size, showing CSP and CNP a similar behaviour.
-Note also that assuming a representation like (\ref{circular_linear_density}), increases dramatically the MISE: for instance, in Example 3, for $n=500$ or $n=1000$, the MISE for JWSP or JWNP is four times the one provided by CNP.
-The effect of this misspecification in the copula structure can be clearly seen in Figure \ref{boxplot}, bottom row.
+Note also that assuming a representation like (\ref{copcirlin:circular_linear_density}), increases dramatically the MISE: for instance, in Example \ref{copcirlin:p_example3}, for $n=500$ or $n=1000$, the MISE for JWSP or JWNP is four times the one provided by CNP.
+The effect of this misspecification in the copula structure can be clearly seen in the bottom row of Figure \ref{copcirlin:boxplot}.